yashwardhanchaudhuri/loginSystem-fastAPI/README.md

 The following code works through a local database.

-Please provide the following credentials to login:
+provided the following credentials to login:

 **Username:** johndoe@email.com.